-To send flowers in memory of Theo Susie Eagleton Jones, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Theo Susie Eagleton Jones, please visit our Heartfelt Sympathies Store.

 The Lord is my light and my salvation whom shall I fear.
 The Lord is the strength of my Life shall I be afraid. -Psalm 27

 Theo Elizabeth “Susie” Eagleton Jones, daughter of the late Johnny and Jannie Johnson Eagleton, was born in Florence, South Carolina on May 18, 1941.
 She departed her earthly life on Monday, July 22, 2019 at MUSC after an illness.

 Theo was affectionately called “Susie.”
 She obtained her education in the Public Schools of Florence County, South Carolina, graduating from Wilson High School in 1959.
 She was formerly employed and retired from Florence School District 2 (Pamplico), South Carolina for over 30 years.